NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 < 0.75        0.252117 * EF + 0.607997
 ============  ======================================

-For tankless water heaters, an annual energy derate due to cycling inefficiencies can be provided.
+For tankless water heaters, a performance adjustment due to cycling inefficiencies can be provided.
-If not provided, a value of 0.08 (8%) will be assumed.
+If not provided, a default value of 0.92 (92%) will apply to the Energy Factor.

 For combi boiler systems, the ``RelatedHVACSystem`` must point to a ``HeatingSystem`` of type "Boiler".
 For combi boiler systems with a storage tank, the storage tank losses (deg-F/hr) can be entered as ``StandbyLoss``; if not provided, a default value based on the `AHRI Directory of Certified Product Performance <https://www.ahridirectory.org>`_ will be calculated.